 I created Earth Ways in 2007 as a response to the rapidly increasing demand for sustainable ways of living that work in collaboration with nature rather than continually fighting against it.
 I have many years experience of restoring natural habitats, re-introducing biodiversity, pioneering sustainable ways of growing food and harvesting bio fuels, designing permaculture projects of various sizes as well as mentoring in bushcraft and survival skills.

-I obtained my Permaculture Designer Certificate in 2009 from Patrick Whitefield, the famous author of many permaculture books and foremost permaculture expert in Britain.
+I obtained my Permaculture Designer Certificate in 2009 from Patrick Whitefield, the famous author of many permaculture books and foremost permaculture expert in Britain, who recently passed over.

 In 2010 I successfully completed a course in Permaculture Training of Teachers organized by ‘Designed Visions‘.
 I also had my first encounter with the Art of Mentoring, where discovered ingenious indigenous ways of passing on knowledge and assisting nature connection.

-In 2011 and 2013, I organized a Permaculture Design and Nature Awareness Course that reflects my own permaculture learning curve.
-It were both a great success!
-(I promise to put up some pictures and a report soon.)
+Since 2011 I organize Permaculture Design and Nature Awareness Courses that reflects my own permaculture learning curve.
+They are a great success!

 I have set up a permaculture farm, I’m teaching courses, and am taking clients for permaculture design and consultation.